magomimmo/modern-cljs/doc/second-edition/tutorial-20.md

 install` command we used in the [previous tutorial][1]: enter `task-options!`.

-`task-options!` allows to add any task option to the `build.boot` build file.
+`task-options!` allows us to add any task option to the `build.boot` build file.
 If you're only using built-in tasks, you can place it just after the `set-env!` form.
 If you are using other tasks, you'll place `task-options!` after the requirement form.
-Following it is the complete updated version of the `build.boot` build file for the `valip` project:
+Following is the complete updated version of the `build.boot` build file for the `valip` project: